You can't afford to top up your prepayment meter

 If it feels like you’re running out of credit too quickly, paying off debt could be the problem.
-Ask your supplier to let you pay it off weekly rather than in one go.
+Ask your supplier to let you pay it off in smaller amounts.

 If you can, try to top up with more money than usual after running out of credit.

 Tell your supplier if you need extra support

 Your supplier has to treat you fairly and take your situation into account.
 Make sure they know about anything that could make it harder for you to pay.
 For example, tell them if you:

 - have financial problems - for example if you are behind on rent

 Also ask whether you can be put on your supplier’s priority services register.

 Check that you’re not paying someone else’s debt

 If you’ve recently moved home, you could be paying off the debt of someone who lived there before you.
 Make sure your supplier knows when you moved in to avoid this happening.